python-rope/rope/README.txt

 assumes all files are under version control when these conditions are met.
 Also don't forget to commit your changes yourself, rope doesn't do that yet.

-Transform module to package refactoring works by replacing a module with a package of the same name and copying its content to the ``__init__.py`` module of the package.
-This refactoring does not change relative imports yet and if there are some relative imports in the module you have to change them manually.

 Dynamic type inference gets its needed information from running modules (``C-F11``).
 You open the module to run (probably your test